 Editor's note: Mark NeJame is a CNN contributor and has practiced law, mainly as a criminal defense attorney, for more than 30 years.
-He is the founder and senior partner of NeJame, LaFay, Jancha, Ahmed, Barker and Joshi, P.A., in Orlando, Florida.
+He is the founder and senior partner of NeJame, LaFay, Jancha, Ahmed, Barker, Joshi and Moreno, P.A. in Orlando, Florida.
 Follow him on Twitter @marknejame

 Orlando, Florida (CNN) -- If George Zimmerman were a 28-year-old black man who shot and killed a 17-year-old white teenager under the same circumstances as alleged in Trayvon Martin's death, would he have been immediately arrested?
 After 30 years as a trial attorney, I can unhesitatingly say, "Of course."